Austin Water Rebate for Native Plant Landscaping (How to Apply)

 The process isn't hard, but you do need to follow it in order.
 Skipping a step is the most common reason people get denied.

-• 3.
-Wait for pre-approval.
-This typically takes 2 to 4 weeks.
-Don't start work until you get the green light.
-If you rip out grass before pre-approval, you won't get the rebate.
+- 3. Wait for pre-approval.
+Don't buy materials or start work until you get the green light.
+Austin Water is explicit that any work started, or materials bought, before approval will not qualify.
 That's the mistake people make most often.

-• 4.
-Do the work.
-Remove the turf and install your new landscaping.
-You've got 90 days from pre-approval to finish.
+- 4. Do the work.
+Remove the turf and install your new landscaping, keeping itemized receipts as you go.

 Documentation you'll need